 Proposals must address one or more of the following priority areas:

-- Activities to support the establishment and advancement of agreements with provinces and provincial school boards to improve student outcomes through improved programs and services; sharing expertise; and improving coordination between First Nation and provincial schools to ensure smooth transitions, including between elementary and secondary education on reserve and early childhood programs, and/or post-secondary and labour market training programs through partnership activities that involve other federal and provincial departments.
+- improving coordination between First Nations and provincial schools to ensure smooth transitions, including between elementary and secondary education on reserve and early childhood programs, or post-secondary and labour market training programs through partnership activities that involve other federal and provincial departments

 Proposals must address one or more of the following priority areas:

-- Activities that strengthen the organizational capacity of First Nation organizations for the delivery of educational services to First Nation schools
+- activities that strengthen the organizational capacity of First Nations organizations for the delivery of educational services to First Nations schools

-- Activities to support the establishment of a First Nation School Board that is fully delegated, by more than one community, the responsibility for all aspects of elementary and secondary education including the administration of multiple First Nation schools with a combined student population of at least 1,000 students.
-(An exemption may be made where the combined First Nation school student population is less than 1,000 when the organization demonstrates sufficient capacity and economies of scale to enable the delivery of services to a standard comparable to that of a provincial school board).
+- activities to support the establishment of a First Nations School Board that is fully delegated, by more than one community, the responsibility for all aspects of elementary and secondary education including the administration of multiple First Nations schools with a combined student population of at least 1,000 students.
+(An exemption may be made where the combined First Nations school student population is less than 1,000 when the organization demonstrates sufficient capacity and economies of scale to enable the delivery of services to a standard comparable to that of a provincial school board)

-- Activities to support the establishment of agreements with a provincial school board including new approaches to school management by First Nations and First Nation organizations; tuition/service agreements; or an agreement that fully delegates the administration of First Nation schools on reserve by a provincial school board.
+- activities to support the establishment of agreements with a provincial school board including new approaches to school management by First Nations and First Nations organizations; tuition or service agreements; or an agreement that fully delegates the administration of First Nations schools on reserve by a provincial school board

 Who can apply?

-Regional First Nation organizations that meet the following criteria:
+Regional First Nations organizations that meet the following criteria:

 - be provincially or federally incorporated

-- have a documented management framework (such as policies and/or by-laws) outlining the organization's governance structure and procedures
+- have a documented management framework (such as policies or by-laws) outlining the organization's governance structure and procedures

-- have documented support from First Nations/communities/schools (such as band or tribal council resolution, or other documentation such as formal letters of support)
+- have documented support from First Nations, communities or schools (such as band or tribal council resolution, or other documentation such as formal letters of support)

 - have documented and publically available policy guidelines